jb-proverse/dual-ai-coach/README.md

 4. **Consistency is Critical** - Code patterns and conventions prevent cascading failures
 5. **Platform-Specific Requirements** - Each deployment platform has unique constraints and syntax requirements
 6. **AI Content Must Consider UX** - Generated content should be optimized for display constraints
+7. **AI Prompts Need Diversity** - Design prompts for variety to provide comprehensive value
-7. **Resilience Pays Off** - Persistence through technical challenges builds real skills
+8. **Resilience Pays Off** - Persistence through technical challenges builds real skills

 ## 🛠️ How We Built It